D4vx/Twitter-L-System/README.md

-# Twitter-L-System
+# Twitter Trees
-L-System derived from a Twitter stream // Processing // Twitter
+An L-System style visualization derived from a Twitter stream // Processing // Twitter